handekurbetoglu/us_medical_insurance_costs/README.md

 # Insurance Data Analysis

 ## Overview
 This project analyzes health insurance data to understand the relationships between various factors, such as age, sex, BMI, smoking habits, and region, and their impact on insurance charges.
-The data is sourced from insurance.csv.
+The data is sourced from insurance.csv from kaggle.

 ## Data Description
 The dataset contains the following columns: